 💮 Yes.
 Do call Social Security to notify them every time you stop or start working.
 Let them know any changes to your income right away.
 Even better, notify them in writing.

 💮 No. Do not call Social Security to ask specific questions about working regulations.
 The people who answer the phones at Social Security are not trained in the complex working regulations, especially when it comes to SSI.
 They may know a little of the basics, but it is very common for them to give out wrong information in this area.

 💮 Many of the readers here have learned the hard way: If you call Social Security and they tell you the wrong information, and you follow it, you will be the one who owes money back, or who has problems at your next medical review.
 If you want more info about working, you can research the written regulations on the Social Security website.

 💮 If you call Social Security or read online or talk to work incentive programs, you will be told you are allowed to work.

 💮 It is true!
 You are allowed!
-However, this does not mean you will have no problems.
+However, you are also allowed cotton candy and ice cream for breakfast every day.
+Just because you are allowed to do something does not mean it will work out well for you and you will have no problems.

-💮 Some people report that working can make it more difficult to pass a medical review in certain situations.
+💮 In some situations, the work you do may be considered during your next disability review, or may trigger an extra review.
+It is possible to still pass a review, and many people have no problems passing reviews while working, but it is helpful to learn more so you don’t have any issues.
 Some people on SSI run into problems with the financial regs and owe money back.
 If you learn the regs and plan ahead you can avoid these problems.

 “MY FRIEND WORKS WITH NO PROBLEMS”